mdn/content/files/en-us/web/manifest/file_handlers/index.md

   </tbody>
 </table>

-The `file_handlers` member specifies an array of objects representing the types of files the installed [progressive web app (PWA)](/en-US/docs/Web/Progressive_web_apps) can handle.
+The `file_handlers` member specifies an array of objects representing the types of files an installed [progressive web app (PWA)](/en-US/docs/Web/Progressive_web_apps) can handle.

-The `file_handlers` member is used by the browser when the PWA is installed to register the application in the operating system's file association registry.
+The `file_handlers` member is read by the browser when the PWA is installed, and used to associate the application with a given set of file types, at the operating system level.

 For example, a PWA can be registered to handle files that match the `text/plain` [MIME type](/en-US/docs/Web/HTTP/Basics_of_HTTP/MIME_types/Common_types).
 Once installed, the operating system might use the PWA to handle text files.
+Note that the way operating systems manage the association between file types and applications, and the way they let users select an application to handle a given file can vary.

-Note that the way operating systems manage and let users select an application to handle a given file varies.
+> **Note:** While the `file_handlers` member is used to register a PWA with a given set of file types, this only results in the operating system launching the PWA when a matching file is opened.
+The PWA then needs to actually handle the file using JavaScript code.
+See [Handling the files](#handling_the_files) for more information.

 ## Values